 People head out to Paradise Creek in Sequoia National Park with one thing in mind: swimming in the relaxing pools.
-This easy one-mile round trip hike leaves from the east side of Buckeye Flats Campground near site 28.
+This easy 0.5-mile round trip hike leaves from the east side of Buckeye Flats Campground near site 28.
 The trail follows the north side of the Kaweah River along a flat track before descending to a wooden bridge.
 Cross the river here above a wide and mesmerizing section of the river.
 Continue straight ahead to meet up with the tamer Paradise Creek.
 The trail turns left and heads up the creek past a series of pools and cascades that offer tranquility on a hot day.

 The waters of the Kaweah River are active and too violent for any relaxed swimming, but the Paradise Creek tributary is calm and perfect for a soothing dip.
 Plenty of enjoyment can be found in the pools along Paradise Creek.
 There are wildflowers along the creek and this is a fun area to explore and enjoy.